-Agenda Item No. C)
+Agenda Item No. G)

-Presenter

-Christopher J. Looney, Planning and Community Development Director clooney @nbtexas.org
+Presenter Christopher J. Looney, Planning and Community Development Director clooney@nbtexas.org

-Public hearing and first reading of an ordinance rezoning approximately 98 acres out of the A. M. Esnaurizar Survey No. 1 Abstract 98, addressed at 253 S. Kowald Lane, from "APD" Agricultural/Pre-Development and "C-3" Commercial Districts to "Solms Landing" Planned Development (SLPD) District with a Concept Plan.
+Public hearing and consideration of a resolution amending the 2006 Future Land Use Plan and the second and final reading of an ordinance rezoning approximately 98 acres out of the A. M. Esnaurizar Survey No. 1 Abstract 98, addressed at 253 S. Kowald Lane, from "APD" Agricultural/ Pre -Development and "C-3" Commercial Districts to "Solms Landing" Planned Development (SLPD) District with a Concept Plan.